abhiTronix/azure_video_downloader/README.md

 	$ python azure_downloader.py -i https://streamdiat-inct.streaming.media.azure.net/f12251d4-d8e8-43f1-8202-737f7a186b34/Overview%20of%20AI%20ML.ism -o C:/Overview.mp4
 	```

-5.	**[Optional/Only for developers]** By default python script uses FFmpeg(used to merge audio and video) provided in the `ffmpeg` folder of script_folder, that we downloaded and extracted in page-1, but you can assign your own FFmpeg binaries too using `-f/--ffmpeg` option as follows:
+5.	**[Optional/Only for developers]** By default python script uses FFmpeg(used to merge audio and video) provided in the `ffmpeg` folder of `azure_video_downloader` folder, that we downloaded and extracted in page-1, but you can assign your own FFmpeg binaries too using `-f/--ffmpeg` option as follows:

 	```sh
 	$ python azure_downloader.py -i https://streamdiat-inct.streaming.media.azure.net/f12251d4-d8e8-43f1-8202-737f7a186b34/Overview%20of%20AI%20ML.ism -o Overview.mp4 -f "C:/ffmpeg/bin/ffmpeg.exe"